 It is mandatory to have some form of health insurance in the Netherlands.
 For EU students, this can be proof of your insurance status at home (even if your home country has a public healthcare system).
 Non-EU students receive an adapted insurance through their school.
-Please note that if you are not from the EU and you do not have valid health insurance, you will receive a warning letter from the CAK (a Dutch healthcare body).
-You will receive three warnings, after which you could be fined over € 300.
+Should you receive a letter from the CAK (Dutch healthcare body) about claiming you are insured, you have to take action and sign up for Dutch health insurance.